 I was so hungry that I had to eat one piece before the beauty shot.
 The picture says everything I need to say.
 I only wish I could lick-off the screen. どうぞめしあがれ (douzo meshiagare).
 Enjoy!

 - 2 lbs chicken drumsticks or bone-in chicken thighs preferably skin removed

 - Place chicken in a non-stick surfaced skillet.

 - To make the homemade teriyaki sauce, combine the rest ingredients except the sesame seeds in a small mixing bowl.
 Drizzle the sauce over chicken.

 - Cover the skillet with a lid or foil and bring to boil over medium-high heat.
 Reduce the heat to medium-low and cook for 7-8 minutes.
 Turn your meat to the other side and continue to cook for another 7 minutes.

 - Remove the cover, raise the heat to medium-high.
 The sauce will start to boil rapidly.

-- Continue to thicken the sauce; the sugar in the sauce will be caramelized and the sauce will turn into a thick glaze.
+- Continue to thicken the sauce; the sugar in the sauce will caramelize and the sauce will turn into a thick glaze.
 Toss the chicken occasionally to coat evenly as you thicken the glaze.

 - Be careful not to burn the glaze.
 You might need to reduce the heat at the last minutes.

-- When you see the most glaze sticks to chicken and become slightly dry to the bottom of skillet, they are done.
+- When you see the glaze sticks to chicken mostly and the bottom of skillet become slightly dry, they are done.
 Remove the skillet form the heat and sprinkle sesame seeds over chicken.
+Serve warm with rice.